Bhargavalluri/invoice-tracker/README.md

 | Frontend | HTML5, CSS3, Vanilla JavaScript |
 | Styling | Custom CSS (no frameworks) |

-No Node.js, no React, no TypeScript, no external CSS libraries — just Python and the browser.

 ---

 ## Project Structure